-Man Who Shot Up Maryland Hotel Room Gets 15 Years in Prison
+Man who shot up Maryland hotel room gets 15 years in prison

-A California man has been sentenced to 15 years in prison for shooting up a western Maryland hotel room, sending bullets into two occupied rooms nearby.
-He says he was high on crystal meth and hallucinating that monsters were coming through the walls of his room at a Hampton Inn last March.
+In this photo provided by Washington County, Md., Sheriff's Office, Edward Clarence Schneider is shown in a police booking photo March 15, 2016, in Hagerstown, Md.
+The California truck driver has been sentenced to 15 years in prison for shooting up a Hagerstown, Maryland, hotel room, sending bullets into nearby rooms, while he was high on crystal meth.

 Add your comments below